isomerpages/moe-bukitviewpri/_bvps-experience/Learn For Life Programmes/Gracious Living in Our World.md

 to take action for the environment and enhance our green efforts within and beyond the school.
-By providing meaningful learning experiences, we aim to develop students into caring citizens who understand the impact of their lifestyle choices on the environment.</p>
+By providing meaningful learning experiences, we aim to develop students into caring citizens who understand the impact of their lifestyle choices on the environment.
+With this awareness, students are guided to make responsible decisions that lead to positive environmental change.
+By fostering good habits, we help them see how they can actively reduce or offset their carbon footprint, contributing to a more sustainable Singapore and achieving the aim of Gracious Living in Our World (GLOW) together.</p>
 </td>
 <td rowspan="1" colspan="1">
 <div class="isomer-image-wrapper">